6XGate/decoration-vuex/README.md

 export interface RegisterOptions {
     /** The store to which the module will be registered */
     store: Store<any>;
-    /** Optionally rename the module; otherwise, its class name is used */ name?: string;
+    /** Optionally rename the module; otherwise, its class name and a unique ID are used */ name?: string;
 }
 ```